-As gold reserves decline due to minimal exploration over the last six years, and the push for a green economy increases demand for copper and other minerals, mining companies continue to deplete the more easily accessible mineral reserves around the world.
-While gold's average mine life has fallen to a low of nearly 10 years, attractive deposits will be in increasingly remote locations, areas difficult to access and/or deep in the ground.
-Major Drilling's strategy is to focus its services on these "specialized drilling" projects and remain the world's leading provider of specialized drilling services by providing quality, safety and results every day, with expert crews that use specially equipment and techniques in areas that are difficult to access.
+As gold reserves continue to decline due to minimal exploration within the last decade, and the push for a green economy increases demand for copper and other minerals, mining companies continue to deplete the more easily accessible mineral reserves around the world.
+While the average gold mine life has decreased, many of the new mineral deposits are located in areas challenging to access, requiring complex drilling solutions that heightens the demand for Major Drilling's specialized services.
+Major Drilling's core strategy is to focus its services on these specialized drilling projects and remain the world's leading provider of specialized drilling services by providing top quality service through safe and productive drill programs, with expert crews that use specialty equipment and techniques in areas that are difficult to access.

-Diversification within the drilling field, while maintaining high safety standards that are unparalleled in the drilling industry, continues to be an integral part of the Company's business strategy.
+Diversification within the drilling field, while maintaining high safety standards that help lead the drilling industry, continues to be an integral part of the Company's business strategy.
 Major Drilling has globally diversified operations with a wide variety of equipment available to meet its clients' needs for all phases of their projects.
 The Company intends to continue modernizing and innovating its fleet and expanding its footprint in strategic areas.